Text by Daniel Mackenzie

-The book features contributions from a diverse group of sound practitioners including modular pioneer Éliane Radigue, field recording specialist Chris Watson and Shelter Press’ own master of abstract modern composition Felicia Atkinson.
+The book features contributions from diverse sound practitioners, including modular pioneer Éliane Radigue, field recording specialist Chris Watson and Shelter Press’s master of abstract modern composition Felicia Atkinson.
 Each of these figures offers their personal take on creating sound and music, the philosophies and psychologies that underpin decisions and the assessment of outcomes.

-Spectres: Composer l’écoute is the first of a series of publications that will return annually with each new edition concentrating on a different theme.
-On an introductory page of the book a sequence of words spells out the components of electroacoustic composition plainly and directly: listen, record, compose, deploy, feel.
-This elegantly constructs the framework on which the subsequent written accounts rest, the emphasis on each element shifting as the book is explored.
+Spectres: Composer l’écoute is the first of a series of publications that will return annually, with each new edition concentrating on a different theme.
+On an introductory page of the book, a sequence of words spells out the components of electroacoustic composition plainly and directly: listen, record, compose, deploy, feel.
+This elegantly constructs the framework on which the subsequent written accounts rest, emphasising each element shifting as the book is explored.

-Daniel Teruggi’s Spaces of Mind reminds us of the powerful capabilities we have for acoustic sound location – our ability to understand the parameters of a space and objects within it through a detailed and intuitive perception of physical sonic interactions.
+Daniel Teruggi’s Spaces of Mind reminds us of our powerful capabilities for acoustic sound location – our ability to understand the parameters of a space and objects within it through a detailed and intuitive perception of physical sonic interactions.
 Our behaviours are influenced by this perception, and the composer’s work is inextricably linked to and influenced by the attributes of the recording and listening space, the interior acoustic environment of instruments and the resonant qualities of materials.
-It is too easy to forget that the listening experience, even of recorded sound, is a result of such intricacy, a network of relationships that is restless and endlessly pliable.
+It is too easy to forget that the listening experience, even of recorded sound, is a result of such intricacy, a restless and endlessly pliable network of relationships.

 How does the inception of the Spectres series come about?
 And how does it relate to your practice and interests?